| Home | Mission | Events | Membership | History |

 reproduction axe head

-Axes meant for battle were designed a bit differently than farm axes.
-The photo to the left shows two reproduction axes based on 10th century finds, while the photo on the right shows a historic 10th century axe head.
+The photo to the left shows two reproduction battle axes based on 10th century finds, while the photo on the right shows a historic 10th century axe head.
 Axe heads were made of iron and were single edged.

 11th century axe head